holaphil/amazing-maple-e08ae/src/pages/index.md

       - title: Solve problems
         content: >
-          With **15+ years working in Product Management roles**, I've spent a majority of my career managing products in collaboration with engineers, data analysts, designers and researchers to identify the best most creative ways to solve complex problems for our clients and customers.
+          With **15+ years working in Product Management roles**, I've spent a majority of my career working in collaboration with engineers, data analysts, designers and researchers to identify the best most creative ways to solve complex problems for our clients and customers.
+I have years of experience taking a novel idea and turning that idea into an innovative product.
       - title: Unify teams
         content: >
           Throughout my career I have had the pleasure building teams as an